Falubaz Zielona Góra: 2000 to 2007

 When the Ekstraliga was introduced in 2000, Zielona Gora were in 1.
 Liga but were able to win the division and return to the top league for 2001.
 However they bounced back and forth from the divisions winning the 1.Liga in both 2002 and 2006.
 Rafał Okoniewski won the Golden Helmet in 2003.

 2008 to present

 It was not until 2008 that they won a top league honour, winning the bronze medal, before being crowned champions of Poland in 2009 for the fifth time in their history.

 The team then embarked on another superb run, winning the Polish Pairs Speedway Championship in 2009 (Rafał Dobrucki and Grzegorz Walasek), team silver in 2010, gold in 2011 and 2013.
 Some of the star riders at the time were former world champion Greg Hancock, Swede, Andreas Jonsson and Piotr Protasiewicz.

-During celebrations of the team's victory 2011 victory, a fan was accidentally run over and by an unmarked police vehicle and died, which led to overnight riots.
+During celebrations of the team's 2011 victory, a fan was accidentally run over and by an unmarked police vehicle and died, which led to overnight riots.

 Patryk Dudek completed the Polish Championship and Golden Helmet double during the 2016 Polish speedway season and the team picked up a bronze medal.

-In 2021 the team were relegted from the Ekstraliga.
+In 2021 the team were relegated from the Ekstraliga after a 14-year stay.

+In their first season in the 1.
+Liga Falubaz failed to gain promotion back to the top league after losing the promotion play-off final to Wilki Krosno.

+In the 2023 season, Falubaz went on to win the league title and get promoted to Ekstraliga after winning all of their 20 matches, becoming only the second club to achieve this feat on the second level after Unia Leszno in 1996.